 Breathe, be well, and may you abide joyfully.

 Our yoga instructors bring a broad knowledge base to their teachings, having completed 200-500 hours of training in accordance with Yoga Alliance standards.
 Many have studied with teachers certified in the Iyengar and Anusara traditions of Hatha Yoga.
 With principles grounded in safe structural alignment, whether a novice or seasoned practitioner you will find classes tailored for the 'Yoga Newbie' and beyond.
-Our dynamic classes bring a breath of eclectic creativity from various yoga styles and movement arts, while deep rest and renewal are supported through gentler offerings, including Restorative Yoga, Yin Yoga, i-Rest Yoga Nidra and guided meditation.
-NIA, Soul Motion and Ecstatic Dance offer empowering movement infused with soul-stirring music.
+Our dynamic classes bring a breath of eclectic creativity from various yoga styles and movement arts, while deep rest and renewal are supported through gentler offerings, including Before Newbies, Restorative Yoga, and guided meditation.

 Let no one keep you from your journey,

 who wants you to dig for treasures

 who won't let one life be enough,

 by what you might give up,